rahulrj/rahulrj.github.io/_posts/2016-01-07-git-internals.md

 ### Git merge
 Now merging of branches can happen in two ways.
 First is that there will be no merge commit created when we merge two branches.
 This is called **Fast Forward Merge**.
 In the other case, there is a merge commit created and we get some weird commit messages if we see it in SourceTree for example.<br><br>
 **- Fast forward merge -** In the above diagram, suppose we want to merge branch `test-branch2` into `master`.
 Now what git will do is it will simply move the `master` pointer from commit C2 to commit C4 resulting in a Fast Forward merge and both the branches now point to commit C4.
 So in the tree that is formed above in the diagram, if one commit can be reached from other commit by tracing its pointer, then a FF merge is possible.
-So C2 and C4 can be merged using FF merge.<br>
+So C2 and C4 can be merged using FF merge.<br><br>
 **- 3 Way Merge-** But suppose we want to merge `test-branch` into `test-branch2`.
 Now there is no direct path between C3 and C4 that we can follow.
 Both of them merge at C2, which is their common ancestor.So here git follows `3-way merge` using the nearest common ancestor(C2) of two branches.
 Here the common ancestor is also required in the merge process because suppose there are changes at the same line in both branches (C3 and C4).
 Without consulting the base-branch(C2) and checking the contents at the same line in the base branch, git wont be able to automatically resolve the conflict.
 As here there are 3 commits to be consulted, its called a 3 way merge.
 Suppose Git follows a 2 way merge and doesn't consult the base-branch, then it wont be able to resolve the conflicts automatically because it doesn't whether one or both branch has changed the content on the same line.So in this case a merge commit is created and it points to both the branches which has been merged.

 &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp;![alt text][ff_merge]![alt text][3way_merge]